Examining the Volatility of R1 RCM Inc.'s (RCM) Stock - News Heater

-The stock of R1 RCM Inc. (RCM) has gone down by -0.06% for the week, with a 0.49% rise in the past month and a -2.19% drop in the past quarter.
-The volatility ratio for the week is 2.58%, and the volatility levels for the past 30 days are 3.56% for RCM.
-The simple moving average for the past 20 days is -1.76% for RCM’s stock, with a 15.31% simple moving average for the past 200 days.
+The stock of R1 RCM Inc. (RCM) has gone up by 0.24% for the week, with a -0.42% drop in the past month and a 4.30% rise in the past quarter.
+The volatility ratio for the week is 2.44%, and the volatility levels for the past 30 days are 3.15% for RCM..
+The simple moving average for the past 20 days is -0.51% for RCM’s stock, with a 16.61% simple moving average for the past 200 days.

 Is It Worth Investing in R1 RCM Inc. (NASDAQ: RCM) Right Now?